pybop-team/PyBOP/README.md

 -   Inclusivity and fairness (those who want to contribute may do so, and their input is appropriately recognised)

--   Inter-operability (aiming for modularity to enable maximum impact and inclusivity)
+-   Interoperability (aiming for modularity to enable maximum impact and inclusivity)

 -   User-friendliness (putting user requirements first, thinking about user-assistance & workflows)